machanism-org/machai/ghostwriter/src/site/markdown/act.md

 # Act

-An Act is a saved set of instructions that tells Ghostwriter what to ask the AI and how to run the scan.

-Instead of writing a long prompt every time, you select an act name and (optionally) add a short request.
-Ghostwriter loads the act definition from a TOML file, combines it with your request, applies any act settings, and then processes the files in your project.
+Acts are reusable “recipes” for running Ghostwriter.

+An act bundles:

+- what the AI should do (instructions)
+- how your request text is placed into a prompt template (inputs)
+- optional Ghostwriter runtime settings (for example scan patterns or interactive mode)

+This makes it easy to repeat common tasks (write docs, generate tests, produce release notes, etc.) without rewriting long prompts each time.

-Built-in acts ship with Ghostwriter under `src/main/resources/acts` (loaded from classpath as `/acts/<name>.toml`).
-You can also provide your own act files with `--acts <path>`, where `<path>` can be a directory or an `http(s)://...` URL.
+Ghostwriter includes built-in acts under `src/main/resources/acts` (loaded from the classpath as `/acts/<name>.toml`).
+You can also add your own act files using `--acts <path>`, where `<path>` can be a directory path or an `http(s)://...` URL.

 ## What an Act TOML file contains

 Acts are TOML files (`*.toml`).
 Common keys include:

-- `description` (optional): a human-friendly summary shown in help or listings
+- `description` (optional): short summary of what the act does
-- `instructions`: the AI “rules” for the run (sent as system instructions)
+- `instructions`: the “rules” for the AI run
-- `inputs`: a template used to build the final prompt (usually contains `%s`)
+- `inputs`: a prompt template; your request text is inserted into this template
 - `basedOn` (optional): inherit from another act
-- `gw.*`: Ghostwriter runtime options (scan and execution settings)
+- `gw.*`: Ghostwriter runtime options (for example scan patterns, interactive mode)
-- `ft.*`: functional tool settings (for example `ft.command.denylist`)
+- `ft.*`: functional tool options (for example command denylist)
-- Other dotted keys: forwarded into Ghostwriter configuration
+- other dotted keys: forwarded into Ghostwriter configuration

 ## How Ghostwriter runs an Act